Azure/iot-edge-v1/core/devdoc/gateway_ll_requirements.md

 */
 extern GATEWAY_ADD_LINK_RESULT Gateway_LL_AddLink(GATEWAY_HANDLE gw, const GATEWAY_LINK_ENTRY* entryLink);

-/** @brief		Remove a link from a gateway message Bus.
+/** @brief		Remove a link from a gateway message broker.
 *
 *	@param		gw		    Pointer to a #GATEWAY_HANDLE from which link is going to be removed.
 *